-26.06 Yardman
+26.06 In Yard Classification

-This rate is intended to replace the "Journeyman" rates of pay and will not apply when operating a crane for hoisting, mobilizing, or demobilizing.
+By mutual agreement, when an employee is performing non-revenue related work in the Employer's yard, the employee shall be paid the Yardman rate of pay as set out in schedule "A".
+This rate is intended to replace the "journeyman" rates of pay and will not apply when operating a crane for hoisting, mobilizing or demobilizing.

-ARTICLE 27: MOBILE CRANE OWNERS ASSOCIATION FUND
+ARTICLE 27: MOBILE CRANE OWNERS ASSOCIATION FUND AND CONTRACT ADMINISTRATION FUND